 Our School Values

 Our children, staff, parents and governors collaboratively decided on which values we felt were most important to us at St Joseph's.
-Each half term we will look at our DISCOVERY values through collective worship, RE and PSHE&C lessons.
-These values express our wish to discover ourselves as learners, as part of our school and parish community and as part of our wider British community.
+Each half term we will explore our DISCOVERY values through collective worship, RE and PSHE&C lessons.
+These values express our desire to discover ourselves as learners living in God's image, as part of our school, as part of our parish community and as part of our wider British community.

-Our school values link directly to the Jesuit Gospel values
+Our school values link directly to the Catholic Pupil Profile virtues,

-which we aspire to be throughout our lives:
+which we aspire to embody throughout our lives:

 At St Joseph's Catholic Primary School we value the backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all of this is a range of curriculum topics, which have strong links to our British history and culture.
 Details sharing how key British Values are embedded in our curriculum are contained in our termly curriculum leaflet to parents.